draftm0de/github.workflows/.github/actions/tag-builder/README.md

 ## How It Works

 **Version Validation**
-- Ensures the current version is not older than the latest tag on the target branch
+- Ensures the current version is not older than the latest tag on the branch
 - Prevents version drift by checking major, minor, and patch components

 **Patch Mode (`patch: 'true'`)**